Null-Err0r/YouTube-Downloader/README.md

 This is a graphical tool for downloading videos and extracting audio from YouTube videos, developed using PyQt6, yt-dlp, and ffmpeg.
 It allows you to input a YouTube video link, view available quality options, download the video in your desired quality, or extract its audio as an MP3 file with a 320kbps bitrate.

+## ✨ Update ...

+- **Proxy support** – suitable for bypassing network restrictions (HTTP, SOCKS4, SOCKS5)
+- **High stability** – automatic adjustment of the number of retries and download fragmentation for unstable networks
+- **More security against command injection**

 Features

 Video Download: Download videos in various qualities (e.g., 720p, 1080p, etc.).